k8svisual/vpk/public/docs/ownerref.md

 If there is no selected namespace a warning message is displayed.

 The results are a graph of the relationships with the Owner at the highest level in the graph.
-Click on any of the displayed color retangles and the associated resource definition will be displayed.
+Click on any of the displayed color rectangles and the associated resource definition will be displayed.

 ---